wc-guide/wc-guide-pwa/readme.md

 # WC Guide PWA
-This is a progressive Web App for wc-guide.com
+## About the project
+WC-Guide is a directory of public toilets, started and well known in Switzerland.
+In principle, it is intended for all people, but the project idea was particularly aimed at people who are dependent on public toilets in their everyday lives, e.g. in order to enjoy a carefree excursion.
+Positive feedback from affected persons confirms the sense and purpose of this project and the reason for its continuation and further development.

 ## Technology
-It is based on [vueJS](https://vuejs.org/) and uses nodeJS and WebPack for the build process.
+The progressive Web App PWA is based on [vueJS](https://vuejs.org/) and uses nodeJS and WebPack for the build process.

 ### Setup
 To use the source code you need nodeJS (min v.
 8.10) and npm (min v.
 6.9).